jduncan9720/burger/README.md

 Eat-Da-Burger - Assignment (Node, Express, Handlebars)
  <p></p>

 **Project Description** - Eat-Da-Burger is a full-stack web application that let's the user add burgers to a database and displays them in an "available" column.
 You then click on a button to devour the burger and move them to a devoured column.
+You can then click the "order" button to return them to the "available" column.

 ## Application Heroku Link
 The link below will give you direct access to Eat-Da-Burger web application using your web browser via the Heroku web service.
-(NOTE: There will be a momentary delay when first accessing the Heroku servers.)

 * [Eat-Da-Burger](https://obscure-coast-51520.herokuapp.com/)